jsdclxvi/Reforestation/README.md

-## I used to work in a shoe recycling shop.
-It was sole destroying.
+## Did you hear about the cheese who saved the world?
+It was Legend-dairy!